weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 1 1
 ds =atfl 4145400)

-is an integer, we see that q!(e — s,) is an integer.
+is an integer, we see that q!(e - s,) is an integer.
-Since ¢ > 1, (17) implies the existence of an integer between 0 and 1.
+Since c > 1, (17) implies the existence of an integer between 0 and 1.
 We have thus reached a contradiction.

 Actually, e is not even an algebraic number.
 For a simple proof of this,